March 14, 2025

 Here are some strategies for streamlining the process of tracking and automating your travel expense reports:

-• Simplify your expense reporting process.
-Keeping your expense reporting process as simple as possible, makes it easier for employees to submit expense reports that comply with your corporate travel policy, which, in turn, reduces the amount of time your finance team spends reviewing T&E reports and chasing down travelers for missing information.
+Keeping your expense reporting process as simple as possible makes it easier for employees to submit expense reports that comply with your corporate travel policy, which, in turn, reduces the amount of time your finance team spends reviewing T&E reports and chasing down travelers for missing information.

-• Take advantage of corporate cards.
-Consider offering corporate credit cards instead of asking your travelers to foot the bill in advance.
+Consider offering corporate credit cards so your travelers don’t have to foot the bill in advance.
 This switch reduces the risk of expense fraud, controls spending, and saves time.
-Corporate credit cards capture transaction data in real time, eliminating the need for a convoluted expense reporting and reimbursement process.
+Corporate credit cards capture real-time transaction data, eliminating the need for a convoluted expense reporting and reimbursement process.

 Ramp: Travel expense reporting that pays dividends